KongLingchong/KongLingchong/README.md

 # 👀 I’m interested in cosplay.

 (spaek lowly,I just want to play cosplay,but I don't have enough money)
-# 🌱 I’m currently learning English.
+# 🌱 I’m currently learning English and C++.

 (How are you?I am fine,thank you.)

+I can use sort well!I also can write some simple code.

+I can use Python,too!

+- my environment:

+Windows10,Python 3.12(64-bit),DEV-C++5.11

+It's so amazing that I am using DEV,the old IDE!(I think you don't know what is DEV,because it's too old)

 # 📫talk with me
 - email me:klczyh@qq.com